 There are thirteen students in the class, some of whom are career changers like me, and some are doing the course purely for pleasure.
 We usually start the day in the centre's classroom where we do a plant identification and then a theory lesson in preparation for the practical activities.
+So far, we have learnt pruning techniques, various methods of propagation and aspects of plant establishment and care.

+The RHS Certificate in the Principles and Practices

-So far, we have learnt pruning techniques, various methods of propagation and aspects of plant establishment and care. of Horticulture consists of the Certificate in Practical Horticulture and the Certificate in the Principles of Plant Growth and Development.
+of Horticulture consists of the Certificate in Practical Horticulture and the Certificate in the Principles of Plant Growth and Development.
 The latter provides a theoretical grounding and so I will complete this via online learning once I have completed the practical course and two practical assessments in July 2023.